Editing sessions and speakers

 Find out about the three types of custom fields and how to use them in the following article: Submission fields, Additional fields, and Internal fields explained.

-Sessions and speakers can be edited in two ways:
+Sessions and speakers can be edited in three ways:

 • Grid edit - great for quickly entering or editing large amounts of data for multiple sessions on the same page